morisawausa/QATool/README.md

 # _OccQATool
 This repository holds the Occupant Fonts QA Tool for the Glyphs application.
-It serves as a way to manage the QA items agreed upon by the team as well as as an interface to run the scripts.
+It serves as a way to manage the QA items agreed upon by the team and as an interface to run the relevant scripts.
 > Note: The QA Tool only reports on items — it will never change anything in your font file.
 For scripts to assist in glyphs manipulation, access the [_GlyphsScripts](https://github.com/morisawausa/_GlyphsScripts) repository.

 ## Getting Started